JeffShepard/RandomPoemGenerator/README.md

 words in the text

 After looking at the other entries in this project, I realize I did not quite follow directions and instead created a website with HTML.
 Still, it generates a random set of sentences.
 Not sure if this meets the criteria or not.

+I am using this repository to learn about Github Pages and how to deploy my repositories to Pages